Vinoo-nadikatla/PEC---Predicting-Energy-Consumption/README.md

-# PEC---Predicting-Energy-Consumption
-🔋 Predicting Energy Consumption Using Machine Learning 📌 Project Overview

-This project focuses on forecasting hourly electricity consumption using historical data from a transmission system operator.
-The dataset spans approximately six years and represents a univariate time series with strong daily, weekly, and seasonal patterns.

-The objective of this work is not enterprise-level deployment, but to demonstrate:

-Understanding of time-series data

-Feature engineering for machine learning

-Model selection and evaluation

-Clear reasoning and interpretability

-📂 Dataset Description

-Frequency: Hourly

-Duration: ~6 years

-Target Variable: Electricity consumption (MWh)

-Type: Univariate time series

-Columns used:

-Start time UTC – timestamp (hourly)

-Electricity consumption (MWh) – target variable

-⚙️ Approach Summary
-1. Data Preprocessing

-Converted timestamps to datetime and set as index

-Checked for missing values and applied time-based interpolation

-Detected outliers using rolling statistics and treated non-physical anomalies

-2. Feature Engineering

-To convert the time series into a supervised learning problem:

-Time-based features: hour, day of week, month, weekend indicator

-Lag features: previous 1 hour, 24 hours, and 168 hours

-Rolling statistics: rolling mean and trend features

-These features help the model learn temporal dependencies and seasonal patterns.

-3. Model Selection

-Multiple regression models were trained and compared:

-Linear Regression (baseline)

-Random Forest

-Gradient Boosting

-XGBoost

-XGBoost was selected as the final model due to:

-Better handling of non-linear patterns

-Faster training compared to traditional boosting

-Strong ability to inherit past behavior via lag features

-Good balance between accuracy and computational efficiency

-4. Model Evaluation

-The models were evaluated using:

-MAE (Mean Absolute Error) – primary metric (interpretable in MWh)

-RMSE (Root Mean Squared Error)

-R² score

-MAPE-based forecast accuracy

-A time-aware train–test split was used to avoid data leakage.

-5. Interpretability & Analysis

-Actual vs Predicted plots to assess trend learning

-Residual analysis to detect bias

-Confusion matrix (binned Low/Medium/High demand) for decision-level insight

-SHAP analysis to interpret feature importance and model behavior

-📊 Key Insights

-Electricity demand is highly cyclical and habit-driven

-Lag features (daily and weekly) are the most influential

-The model captures seasonality effectively but struggles during sudden demand spikes (expected without weather data)

-🌱 Business & Sustainability Impact

-Accurate energy consumption forecasting can:

-Improve grid stability

-Reduce energy overproduction

-Support renewable energy integration

-Lower carbon emissions through better planning
+# Predicting Energy Consumption Using Machine Learning

+## Project Overview

+This project focuses on forecasting **hourly electricity consumption** using historical data from a transmission system operator.
+The dataset spans approximately **six years** and represents a **univariate time series** with strong daily, weekly, and seasonal patterns.

+The goal of this assignment is to demonstrate **data understanding, feature engineering, model selection, and evaluation logic**, rather than building an enterprise-ready forecasting system.

+---

+## Dataset Description

+* **Frequency:** Hourly
+* **Duration:** ~6 years
+* **Target Variable:** Electricity consumption (MWh)
+* **Type:** Univariate time series

+**Columns used:**

+* `Start time UTC` – Timestamp
+* `Electricity consumption (MWh)` – Target variable

+---

+## Approach

+### Data Preprocessing

+* Converted timestamps to datetime and set as index
+* Handled missing values using time-based interpolation
+* Detected and treated non-physical outliers using rolling statistics

+---

+### Feature Engineering

+To transform the time series into a supervised learning problem, the following features were created:

+* Time-based features: hour, day of week, month, weekend indicator
+* Lag features: 1-hour, 24-hour, and 168-hour lags
+* Rolling statistics: rolling mean and trend features

+These features enable the model to learn temporal dependencies and seasonal patterns.

+---

+### Model Selection

+The following models were trained and compared:

+* Linear Regression
+* Random Forest Regressor
+* Gradient Boosting Regressor
+* XGBoost Regressor

+**XGBoost** was selected as the final model due to:

+* Better handling of non-linear patterns
+* Faster training and inference
+* Strong ability to inherit past behavior through lag features
+* Good balance between accuracy and computational efficiency

+---

+### Model Evaluation

+Models were evaluated using:

+* Mean Absolute Error (MAE)
+* Root Mean Squared Error (RMSE)
+* R² Score
+* MAPE-based forecast accuracy

+A **time-aware train–test split** was used to prevent data leakage.

+---

+### Interpretability & Analysis

+* Actual vs Predicted plots for trend comparison
+* Residual analysis to assess model bias
+* Confusion matrix using binned demand levels (Low / Medium / High)
+* SHAP analysis to interpret feature importance and model behavior

+---

+## Key Insights

+* Electricity demand exhibits strong cyclical behavior
+* Lag features (daily and weekly) are the most influential
+* The model captures seasonality effectively
+* Errors increase during sudden demand spikes due to lack of external variables

+---

+## Business & Sustainability Impact

+Accurate energy demand forecasting supports:

+* Improved grid stability
+* Reduced energy wastage
+* Better integration of renewable energy
+* Lower carbon emissions through optimized generation planning

+---

+## Limitations

+* Univariate dataset only
+* No weather or holiday information
+* Deterministic forecasts without uncertainty bounds

+---

+## Future Improvements

+* Incorporate weather and calendar features
+* Use probabilistic forecasting methods
+* Apply rolling retraining strategies
+* Extend to anomaly detection

+---

+## Conclusion

+This project demonstrates a structured and practical approach to time-series forecasting using machine learning, with emphasis on **methodology, reasoning, and interpretability**, aligning with real-world data science practices.